 I liked knowing that I "knew" what was going into them.
-I've recently been re-introduced to the website label watch, which is a little off the subject here, but it's a great website that helps you break down some of the very confusing ingredients that can be in some of the foods we buy.
-I'll possibly do a post on this soon.
+I was checking out a site called Label Watch which was a great website that helped you break down some of the very confusing ingredients that can be in some of the foods we buy.
+But it is no longer active so I'll need to find a new one.

 Anyways back to the burritos.
 I made three types.
 Bean and rice (we have friends who don't do dairy or meat so these will work for them), ground turkey, rice, bean and cheese, and just rice, bean and cheese.